CDInstitute/3DChladni/README.md

-# Site
+# Website
 https://chladni.onrender.com/

+How to use:
+Change the values on the sliders, press "Update Pattern".
+Wait a few seconds and a new pattern will be rendered.

-Suggestion: Run the software locally for a smoother usage.
+Suggestion: Run the software locally for a smoother and faster usage.

 # Experimental Suite for Rendering 3D Chladni Patterns.